AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve copy.md

 The `EngineCore` requires an executor to actually run the model.
 The executor subclass depends on the number of GPUs available on the user's machine and their configuration.
 The executor is in charge of setting up the workers on the device.
 The default for one GPU is a [`UniProcExecutor`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/executor/abstract.py#L98).
 For several GPU on one node (one machine), the executor class is [`MultiProcExecutor`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/executor/multiproc_executor.py).
 Then, for several nodes, required for very large models like Mixtral 8x22B (~280G), it would resort to a [`RayDistributedExecutor`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/executor/ray_distributed_executor.py#L27).
 In our case the model weights are about 50G, so the user should better run it on a machine with several GPUs, or one A100 80G (it would fit yet be a bit tight).
 Let's assume the user has several A10G GPUs, hence vLLM would use a `MultiProcExecutor`.

 Assuming the user runs the command on a machine with several GPUs, the executor will start several instances of [`GPUWorker`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/worker/gpu_worker.py), one for each GPU.
 Each worker requires a runner for the model, in this case a [`GPUModelRunner`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/worker/gpu_model_runner.py#L62).
-The runner starts by loading the model on the device thanks a model loader.
+The runner starts by loading the model on the device thanks to a model loader.
 Now, several implementations of the model loader are defined depending on the format of the model weights (`DummyModelLoader`, `TensorizerLoader`, `ShardedStateLoader`, `BitsAndBytesModelLoader`, `GGUFModelLoader`, `RunaiModelStreamerLoader`, `ShardedStateLoader`, `DefaultModelLoader`).
 The appropriate one will be selected depending on the user's choice and configuration, in the [`get_model_loader`](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/model_loader/loader.py#L1516) function.

 Let's assume the user does not have a specific configuration and runs the command without any other argument.
 Hence, the loader will be (`DefaultModelLoader`)[https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/model_loader/loader.py#L210].
 It will get the model path passed in the CLI parameters `'mistralai/Mistral-Small-3.1-24B-Instruct-2503'`.
 Assuming again that this is the first time the user runs this command on the machine, the loader will download the model weights from Hugging Face Hub ([`download_weights_from_hf`](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/model_loader/weight_utils.py#L228)).
 It will perform a direct API call via the `snapshot_download` function of `huggingface_hub` library to get the weights.

 The download may take a while depending on the model and the user's bandwidth.
 In this case, `Mistral-Small-3.1-24B-Instruct-2503` represents about 50Go of safetensors weights.
-Once the download is complete, the weights will be stored in this folder `~/.cache/huggingface/hub/Mistral-Small-3.1-24B-Instruct-2503` for a faster initialization next time.
+Once the download is complete, the weights will be stored in this folder `~/.cache/huggingface/hub/Mistral-Small-3.1-24B-Instruct-2503` on the machine for a faster next initialization.
 The worker will then load the weights on the GPU.
 Once the workers are ready, and the core components of the engine are setup, the server will finally start to accept incoming requests.

 ### Requesting the server